mozilla/overwatch-mvp/README.md

 Pytest is configured to also run black and flake8.
 Formatting failures are treated as test failures.

 # Docker
+## Setting Image Version
-When building the docker image to indicate the version set an environment var
+When building the docker image set the following environment variable to indicate the version
 ```
 IMAGE_VERSION=<version>
 ```
-If IMAGE_VERSION is not set via env var, the default value is `<username>-dev` (e.g. gleonard-dev)
+If IMAGE_VERSION is not set the default value is `<username>-dev` (e.g. gleonard-dev) is used

-## Building the docker image
+## Building the Docker Image
 To build a docker image run:
 ```
 make image